 reason for finding most ants in kitchens or bathrooms of residences or commercial buildings.
 The types of ants that invade homes and buildings include the argentine, odorous

-house, pharaoh, thief, and carpenter.
+house, pharaoh, thief, and carpenter ants.
 Other species such as imported fire ants may be occasional indoor pests.
 Harvester, cornfield, pyramid and other species of ants usually

 nest outdoors but can also occasionally invade structures.

 Cockroaches have been around for more than 300 million years.
 The modern cockroach has a need for warm and moist climates.
-There are 3,500 kinds of cockroaches
+There are more than 3,500 kinds of

-Bed bugs are parasitic insects of the cimicidae family that feed solely on blood.
-Bed bugs normally feed on the blood of humans, but they also suck blood from other animals,
+Bed bugs are parasitic insects of the Cimicidae family that feed solely on blood.
+Bed bugs normally feed on the blood of humans, but they also suck blood from other

 and become swollen.
 It’s not a good idea to scratch the itch as it causes sores which may become infected.
 The adult bed bug is brown, has no wings, and is about 1/4 inch